-• Risks are not accepted, if either OMNIASIG VIG has not the necessary know-how or not the necessary resources for the management of the risk, or OMNIASIG VIG's capital resources are insufficient for the coverage of the risk.

-• OMNIASIG VIG does not accept certain underwriting risks, if they cannot be evaluated and priced.

-• Asset Management does not accept risks, if the know-how for the valuation of these risks is not available in an adequate kind.
+- Risks are not accepted, if either Omniasig VIG has not the necessary know-how or not the necessary resources for the management of the risk, or Omniasig VIG's capital resources are insufficient for the coverage of the risk. - Omniasig VIG does not accept certain underwriting risks, if they cannot be evaluated and priced. - Asset Management does not accept risks, if the know-how for the valuation of these risks is not available in an adequate kind.

-OMNIASIG VIG has defined clear principles and goals to steer risks it is exposed to.
-The implementation of these principles and the achievement of the goals are supported by a well-defined operational and organizational risk management organization as defined in the risk policy of OMNIASIG VIG.
+Omniasig VIG has defined clear principles and goals to steer risks it is exposed to.
+The implementation of these principles and the achievement of the goals are supported by a well-defined operational and organizational risk management organization as defined in the risk policy of Omniasig VIG.

-Area Principles and Goals Risk management framework Overall responsibility of the Management Board - Clearly defined organizational and operational structure and procedures in risk management Clear division of tasks between risk taking and risk monitoring Risk profile Adequate solvency ratio Well-balanced risk profile Diversification Use of diversification effects as risk minimization in investments and reinsurance Diversification of insurance business across lines of business Diversification of distribution channels Adequate time horizon Time horizon at least over the duration of assets/products • Assessment of risks at least over the planning horizon \geq 3 years Insurance Business Increase non-motor insurance Monitoring of the business development Investments Pursuit of an investment strategy focused on the portfolio security Investments •Clear limits for investments into highly risky financial instruments Strict range with respect to the asset allocation Underwriting & Reserving Reinsurance Strict compliance with the underwriting guidelines Alignment to the group-wide underwriting and reserving policy Alignment to the group-wide under writing and reserving policy Pursuit of a conservative reinsurance program Contracts are not closed without adequate reinsurance coverage Strictly binding reinsurance principles Definition of a percentage of the non-life equity as maximum for the net retention per risk and loss Asset-Liability Management Alignment to the group-wide ALM and liquidity management and Liquidity Management quidelines and Equility Management Regulatory requirements on liquidity always have to be fulfilled Operational Risk Management Internal control system and inspection of establish controls Business continuity plans have to be present for all critical areas • Cost-benefit-analyses have to be considered whenever measures are implemented Regular review and measures in case of high operational risks
+Area Principles and goals Risk management framework Overall responsibility of the management board Clearly defined organizational and operational structure and procedures in risk management Risk profile Clear division of tasks between risk taking and risk monitoring Adequate solvency ratio Kisk profile Well-balanced risk profile Well balanced risk prome Diversification • Use of diversification effects as risk minimization in investments and reinsurance Diversification of insurance business across lines of business Diversification of distribution channels Adequate time horizon •Time horizon at least over the duration of assets/products Assessment of risks at least over the planning horizon ≥3 years Insurance Business Increase non-motor insurance Monitoring of the business development Investments Pursuit of an investment strategy focused on the portfolio security Clear limits for investments into highly risky financial instruments Strict range with respect to the asset allocation Underwriting & Reserving Strict compliance with the underwriting guidelines Alignment to the group-wide underwriting and reserving policy Reinsurance Pursuit of a conservative reinsurance program Contracts are not closed without adequate reinsurance coverage

+Strictly binding reinsurance principles Definition of a percentage of the non-life equity as maximum for the net retention per risk and loss Asset-Liability Management and Liquidity Management Alignment to the group-wide ALM and liquidity management guidelines Regulatory requirements on liquidity always have to be fulfilled Operational Risk Management Internal control system and inspection of establish controls Business continuity plans have to be present for all critical areas Cost-benefit-analyses have to be considered whenever measures are implemented Regular review and measures in case of high operational risks